 We aspire to have vibrancy and vitality within the Riverside District enhancing it as an asset and source of pride for the whole community, as well as a significant attraction for visitors.
-This district will take advantage of visual and physical access to the Long Tom River, traffic on the highway, proximity to larger cities, and the needs and desires of the Monroe community.
+This district will take advantage of visual and physical access to the Long Tom River, traffic on highway, and proximity to larger cities.